Chilli Paneer Recipe (Restaurant Style)

 23. Mix paneer cubes very well with the gravy.

-Chilli Paneer (Restaurant Style Recipe)
+Chilli Paneer Recipe (Restaurant Style)

 Ingredients

-- 2 tablespoons cornstarch (also known as corn flour in india)
+- 2 tablespoons cornstarch (also known as cornflour in India)

-- 3 tablespoons all purpose flour
+- 3 tablespoons all-purpose flour

 - ½ teaspoon ginger paste